We set high standards for our performance because we’re committed to delivering the best service for our communities.

 The inspectorate reported that the Service continued to meet all its statutory duties, as well as extra demands placed on it to support partner agencies and the local community.
 The service prepared itself well in anticipating the challenges presented by COVID-19 and the national measures to reduce the spread of the virus.

-Statement of Assurance (SOA)
+Statement of Assurance (SOA) and Our Year in Review

 The Statement of Assurance (SoA) is a ‘look-back’ document, which provides information on the Fire Authority’s financial, governance and operational performance during 2020/21, and includes details of how the requirements of the Fire and Rescue National Framework for England 2018 are met.